 Taking inspiration form the world around him, he paints each series in a different studiolocationes across the world, themed around the current social and economic political landscape.

 Drawing diverse inspiration from Abstract Expressionist Jackson Pollock, pop artists like Andy Warhol and Jean-Michel Basquiat, street artist Banksy and the surreal imaginationof Hieronymus Bosch, Ward’s multi-layered and multifaceted paintings capture the luridkaleidoscope of Western society in the 21st century.

-In 2018 he did 7 solo shows across the world focusing on Societal Matters with histwo solo shows exploring racism, hatred and bigotry.
+In 2018 he did 7 exhibitions across the world focusing on Societal Matters with his two solo exhibitions exploring racism, hatred and bigotry.
 He was also featured in the ArtAttack Exhibition at the Royal Monceau Gallery in Paris with artists such as Banksy, Jeff Koons, Space Invader and Mr. Brainwash amongst other greats.

 In 2019 and 2020 his series “Plastic Nation” will be shown in 23 venues around the world including the likes of London, NY, Los Angeles, Tokyo, Seoul, Buenos Aires, São Paulo, Madrid, Ibiza, Montreal, México City, Belfast, Stockholm, Oslo, Hamburg, Dubai to name a few.